joelparkerhenderson/maturity-models/examples/infrastructure_as_code/infrastructure_as_code_maturity_model_by_joel_parker_henderson.md

 * Code quality is starting to use automated tests for the IaC code, not just any application code.

 * IaC proponents develop and describe cross-functional areas, such as Cost (reduction), Speed (execution), and Risk (mitigation).

+* Application planning includes developer operations (devops), such as continuous integration, deployment pipelines as an integral part of the application delivery process, and quality assurance that covers the entire delivery pipeline.

 <b>Examples:</b>